clojurewerkz/titanium.docs/articles/getting_started.md

 ### Local Graph DB

-To use BerkeleyDB backend, pass a local database path as a string or a path to a `.properties` file that [configures Titan to use BerkeleyDB](https://github.com/thinkaurelius/titan/wiki/Using-BerkeleyDB).
+To use BerkeleyDB backend, pass a local database path as a string or a path to a `.properties` file that [configures Titan to use BerkeleyDB](https://github.com/thinkaurelius/titan/wiki/Using-BerkeleyDB) to `clojurewerkz.titanium.graph/open`.

 An example suitable for testing and REPL experimentation: